 • the choice of the components of the new services,

-• what these services will do, the planning to get there, and the rules that will maintain them,
+• what these services will do, the planning during the change and ultimate buy-in, and the rules that will maintain them,

 • what each team member will do,